llegue/mkf-app/README.md

 # MKF - Images processing for mechanical testing of fishing nets
-A code for processing images from mechanical testing of fishing nets at different scales.
+A Python code for processing images from mechanical testing of fishing nets at different scales.